Efficiently stable presentations from error-correcting codes: Testing entanglement

 \subsection{The quantum low-degree test}

 By instantiating $\code$ using the Reed-Muller code from Section~\ref{sec:eff-z2k} we obtain an efficient qubit test.
 Because we do not know if $G(h_\bRM)$ is Abelian, we need to introduce an additional test for the relations $\{R_k^\com\}$ in~\eqref{eq:z2k-eff}.
 The resulting test is described in Figure~\ref{fig:pbt}.
 It is a variant of a test first introduced in~\cite{natarajan2018low} (with a flawed analysis).
-This paper (together with the work on which our analysis relies) corrects this.
-In the next section we detail an important application of this test in the work~\ref{ji2020mip}.
+This paper (together with the work on which our analysis relies) corrects this, and Corollary~\ref{cor:qld} below recovers~\cite[Theorem 3.2]{natarajan2018low}, with essentially the same parameters but a slightly different test.
+(Some of the complexity-theoretic applications of the theorem given in~\cite{natarajan2018low} remain flawed, see~\cite{natarajan2024status} for an explanation.)

+In the next section we detail an important application of this test, Proposition~\ref{prop:dim-test}, which is used in the work~\cite{ji2020mip}.
+The present proof somewhat simplifies the one given in~\cite{ji2020mip}, but it keeps the same overall strategy.
+Moreover, Corollary~\ref{cor:qld} below is qualitatively stronger than~\cite[Theorem 7.14]{ji2020mip} as the latter applies to a slightly different game which in particular has a pair of questions with long answers, of $O(2^m\log q)$ bits, whereas the tester in Figure~\ref{fig:bRM-tester}, which is analyzed in the corollary, has short answers, $O(d)$ bits long; with a typical parameter setting (see the discussion following Theorem~\ref{thm:z2-stab}) this is exponentially smaller.
+The presence of long answers makes the analysis easier.